hrbsystems-learning/viagens/README.md

 # novas Peguntas:

 ## Pergunta 5:
-We received a cost forecast from a Turism agence. below you are the document we received:
+We received a cost forecast from a tourism agency.
+Below you will find the document we received:

+## Resposta:
 Com base no orçamento de viagem fornecido pela CVC, realizei uma análise detalhada dos itens para oferecer uma avaliação completa e alguns pontos de atenção importantes.

-## Resposta:

 ### Análise Detalhada do Orçamento